aozturk1/EnterpriseProject-FarmSimulation-/README.md

 3 design patterns from the Gang of Four:

 a) Design Pattern: Factory
-Requirement:
-    "Farms can be of different types, such as an animal farm, a crop farm, a hybrid farm and so on.
-    You can choose to make something up too."

 Implementation:
     I used a factory generation to generate the specific types of farms such as Animal and Crop farms.

 b) Design Pattern: Observer
-Requirement:
-    "The farmers on your farm are quite tech savvy, so when animals or crops die (or harvested), an automatic message is sent to their supplier notifying them that they need more stock."

 Implementation:
     Made an Observer class that can be extended to different types of Observers.
 One observer type that I made was the supplier.
 The supplies would have a notify message that would be printed out if the farm went below a specific animal or crop number.

 c) Design Pattern: Singleton
-Requirement:
-    "Passive currency is earned with each new day (not night).
-This passive currency income is generated from selling crops or animal products, or both depending on your farm"

 Implementation:
     In order to manage the passive currency and all other money related things, I decided to use a singleton CurrencyManager class.
 This class will deal with losing and getting money and can